 Gimoti prescription revenues continue to increase on several metrics.
-Net product sales during the second quarter of 2022 were approximately \$462,000 compared to net product sales of approximately \$418,000 during the first quarter of 2022, an increase of 11%. vitaCare Prescription Services, or vitaCare, the pilot program that began in February 2022, is now the primary prescription intake system used for Gimoti. vitaCare is a technology and services platform that helps physicians electronically prescribe Gimoti and helps patients navigate key access and adherence barriers for brand medications.
+Net product sales for the three months ended June 30, 2023 were approximately \$1.1 million compared to net product sales of approximately \$810,000 during the three months ended March 31, 2023, an increase of approximately 40%.
+In early 2022, we began work with vitaCare Prescription Services, or vitaCare, as the prescription intake system used for Gimoti. vitaCare is a technology and services platform that helps physicians electronically prescribe Gimoti and helps patients navigate key access and adherence barriers for brand medications.
 Specifically, vitaCare helps patients understand coverage and identify available savings opportunities, and facilitates communications between providers and payors.
 The platform also offers a seamless path for filling a prescription.
-In April 2022, GoodRx announced the completion of their previously announced acquisition of vitaCare.
+In April 2022, GoodRx announced the completion of an acquisition of vitaCare.

-There were over 500 new inbound prescriptions into both the vitaCare and EvokeAssist reimbursement center during the quarter ended June 2022, a 24% increase compared to the prior quarter.
-Patients that have an opportunity to refill the product (that is, patients who have completed their current supply and have additional refills on their prescription) received a refill approximately 67% of the time since the launch of Gimoti.
+There were approximately 1,275 new inbound prescriptions into the vitaCare reimbursement center during the three months ended June 30, 2023, an 18% increase compared to the prior quarter.
+Patients that have an opportunity to refill the product (that is, patients who have completed their current supply and have additional refills on their prescription) received a refill approximately 69% of the time since the launch of Gimoti through June 30, 2023.
 We believe some patients choose not to refill their prescriptions due to remission of symptoms.
-Cumulatively, new prescribing physicians increased 23% during the second quarter.
+Cumulatively, new prescribers increased 16% during the three months ended June 30, 2023.

-The EvokeAssist team has been able to access the Medicare and Medicaid systems, respectively, to allow for reimbursement submission of products for patients seeking treatment.
-For the quarter ended June 30, 2022, these government programs made up approximately 37% of the filled prescriptions for Gimoti.
-Through June 30, 2022, the patients have been mostly between the ages of 31-65.
+The vitaCare team accesses the Medicare and Medicaid systems to facilitate product reimbursement submission for patients seeking treatment.
+For the three months ended June 30, 2023, these government programs made up approximately 33% of the filled prescriptions for Gimoti.
+From the commercial launch of Gimoti through June 30, 2023, the majority of patients have been between the ages of 31-65 years old.
 The vast majority of patients are female and were being treated by a gastroenterologist.